Do I need prior college credits to enroll?

-Often, students will choose a major based upon their chosen career path.
+TYpically, students will choose a major based upon their chosen career path.
 Students may also begin a degree program as an “Undecided” major until a major is determined.
 The University catalog offers program requirements and course descriptions and is a valuable resource for students who are deciding on their focus of interest.
 Additionally, our Office of Career Development offers resources to recommend programs to achieve personal and career goals.

 How can I change my major or concentration?

 Students may change their major or declare a minor concentration by completing a Change of Major form with their advisor.